 This post may contain affiliate links.
 This means we may receive a small commission if you click on a link and make a purchase; however, all opinions are our own.
 Clicking these links won't cost you anything extra, but it helps keep our site running.

-Separation anxiety in dogs can be a frustrating issue to deal with.
+Treating dog separation anxiety can be frustrating to deal with.
 You hate to see the stress it causes your dog, but you can’t take them everywhere with you, and you can’t stay home all day, every day.
 Luckily, there are many things you can to help.

-Below we’ll discuss 10 ways to help your large dog overcome separation anxiety.
+Below we’ll discuss 10 ways to help your dog overcome separation anxiety.

 But first, let’s cover a few basics.